San Jose State Spartans football: Winning era (1971–1992)

 From 1971 to 1992, San Jose State posted 15 winning seasons, won eight conference titles, appeared in four bowl games and sent nearly 50 players to the NFL.

 SJSU's first win over a nationally ranked opponent occurred in 1971 when the Spartans defeated No. 10 Stanford 13–12 on November 13.
 Stanford would go on to defeat Michigan in the Rose Bowl that season.
 SJSU's second win over a ranked opponent occurred four years later in 1975, when the Spartans defeated No. 15 Stanford 36–34 in a nationally televised game on September 27.
 San Jose State also had victories over No. 10 Baylor in 1980, No. 19 Fresno State in 1986, and No. 23 Fresno State in 1990.

-From 1971–1992, SJSU garnered 23 victories over current Power Five conference opponents.
+From 1971 to 1992, SJSU garnered 23 victories over current Power Five conference opponents.
 These victories included eight wins over Stanford, five wins over Cal and three over Oregon.

 In 1975, San Jose State appeared in the national rankings for the first time in over 30 years when the team was ranked No. 20 in the AP Poll in week 13.
 SJSU later earned its first post-season national ranking in 1990 when the Spartans finished No. 20 in the Coaches Poll.

 Two stadium expansions and renovations in the 1980s increased the Spartan Stadium seating capacity from 18,000 to 31,218.